 How We Tested

-We tested the devices hands-on during a company party and in a private setting to determine how easy each machine is to use, how useful its features are and how powerful it is.
+We tested the majority of the devices hands-on during a company party and in a private setting to determine how easy each machine is to use, how useful its features are and how powerful it is.
 We also visited manufacturer websites and analyzed all available machine specifications.
 We then went to retailer websites and read user reviews for input on ease of setup and use.

 With popular artists releasing new songs and albums on the regular, we focused on machines that can upload or connect to new tracks as they become available.
 We saw that users appreciate having a variety of ways to play music, whether through preloaded tracks, an auxiliary hookup, CDs or connecting to live instruments.